dougbutner/web-4/README.md

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.

-As more and more individuals and societies are reconsidering the place of government, censorship,  federated vs unfederated power web 3 a
+As more and more individuals and societies are reconsidering the place of government, censorship,   and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.

 A growing portion of websites and applications today have elements of web 3